dinhnguyen1812/jp-stock-analyzer-public/notes.md

 <!-- - Get news (from multiple categories), take those with more impacts -->
 <!-- - Add Analyze starred stocks - button
 - Add star option to Fetch -->
+- Change breakout to using current price (not close price)
+- Check breakout